The psychological dimension of aging that often gets overlooked

 Cortisol is the body's primary stress hormone.
 In acute stress, it's helpful, mobilizing energy and sharpening focus.
 The problem is chronic elevation.

-Recent 2025 research continues to confirm that cortisol levels naturally increase with age, with the correlation becoming strongest after age 60.
-The hypothalamic-pituitary-adrenal (HPA) axis, which regulates cortisol, becomes less well-regulated with age, with disrupted negative feedback and attenuated diurnal patterns.
-As Dr. Robert Sapolsky, Professor of Biology and Neuroscience at Stanford and leading expert in the neuroendocrinology of stress, has documented extensively, "Chronic stress doesn't just make us feel bad - it literally remodels the brain, particularly the hippocampus, and accelerates the very biological processes we associate with aging."
+According to recent 2025 research, cortisol levels naturally increase with age, with the correlation becoming strongest after age 60.
+The hypothalamic-pituitary-adrenal (HPA) axis is the system that regulates cortisol, and it becomes less well-regulated with age, with disrupted negative feedback and attenuated diurnal patterns.
+As noted by Dr. Robert Sapolsky, Professor of Biology and Neuroscience at Stanford and leading expert in the neuroendocrinology of stress, "Chronic stress doesn't just make us feel bad, it literally remodels the brain, particularly the hippocampus, and accelerates the very biological processes we associate with aging."

 Chronically elevated cortisol affects nearly every system in the body.
 Studies have linked it to: